 Risks Associated with Extending Credit to Customers.
 We sell our products primarily to retail stores across the United States and extend credit based on an evaluation of each customer's financial condition, usually without collateral.
 Various retailers, including some of our customers, have experienced financial difficulties as a result of the financial crisis that began in 2008, which has increased the risk of extending credit to such retailers.
 However, our losses due to bad debts have been limited.
-Pursuant to the terms of our collection agency agreement, our factor, Rosenthal & Rosenthal, Inc., currently assumes the credit risk related to approximately 57% of our trade accounts receivable.
-In addition, we have letters of credit for approximately 19% of our trade accounts receivable.
+Pursuant to the terms of our collection agency agreement, our factor, Rosenthal & Rosenthal, Inc., currently assumes the credit risk related to approximately 85% of our trade accounts receivable.
+In addition, we have letters of credit for approximately 12% of our trade accounts receivable.
 Still, if any of our customers experiences a shortage of liquidity, the risk that the customer's outstanding payables to us would not be paid could cause us to curtail business with the customer or require us to assume more credit risk relating to the customer's account payable.

 Risks Associated with Expansion of Retail Business.
 Our continued growth depends to a significant degree on whether we are successful in further developing and marketing our brands, and creating new brands, product categories and businesses that are appealing to our customers.
-The operation of company-owned Steve Madden and Steven stores is a significant part of our growth strategy.
-During the year ended December 31, 2013, we opened six new full-price stores, six new outlet stores, established FREEBIRD by Steven online store and closed our one Report store.
-We have plans to open between 13 and 16 new retail stores and anticipate closing three stores in 2014.
+The operation of company-owned Steve Madden, Steven and Superga stores and outlets is a significant part of our growth strategy.
+During the year ended December 31, 2014, we opened three new full-price stores, 15 new outlet stores, acquired one e-commerce store in connection with our acquisition of Dolce Vita, acquired four stores in connection with our joint venture in South Africa, acquired 21 stores in connection with the acquisition of Mexican distributor and closed five stores, including our FREEBIRD by Steven e-commerce store.
+We have plans to open eight to ten new retail stores and anticipate closing three to four stores in 2015.
 Our future expansion plan includes the opening of stores in new geographic markets as well as strengthening existing markets.
 New markets have in the past presented, and will continue to present, competitive and merchandising challenges that are different from those faced by us in our existing markets.
 There can be no assurance that we will be able to open new stores, and if opened, that such new stores will be able to achieve sales and profitability levels consistent with management's expectations.
 Our retail expansion is dependent on the performance of our wholesale and retail operations, generally, as well as on a number of other factors, including our ability to:

-- · locate and obtain favorable store sites; - negotiate favorable lease terms; - hire, train and retain competent store personnel; - anticipate the preferences of our retail customers in new geographic areas; - successfully integrate new stores into our existing operations.
+- locate and obtain favorable store sites; - negotiate favorable lease terms; - hire, train and retain competent store personnel; - anticipate the preferences of our retail customers in new geographic areas; - successfully integrate new stores into our existing operations.